Tariff Watch

 More data-driven, more often

-RxMargin reconciles every dispensed line against the right category, the week's concessions and your real costs — then shows you what's recoverable.
+RxMargin reconciles every dispensed line against the right category, the week's concessions and your real costs, then shows you what is recoverable.